Man Found Dead Outside Bar Following Fight on Melrose Avenue in West Hollywood

-A man was found dead early Friday morning outside a Melrose Avenue bar in West Hollywood.
+A man and woman are sought in the beating death of a man found dead early Friday morning outside a Melrose Avenue bar in West Hollywood.

 Local